kiraventom/TgBackupSearch/README.md

 - Audio recognition

 ### Generated files
-TgChannelRecognize stores its database and logs at `~/.local/share/TgChannelRecognize`.
+TgChannelRecognize stores its database and logs at `~/.local/share/TgChannelRecognize`,  config at `~/.config/TgChannelSearch`.

 ### Bugs
 There are some, for sure.